-I now live and work on the South Devon coast, having set up a lovely big stone workshop close to the beaches and harbour, and with the sound of sea gulls scurrying about on the roof above.
-Coastal walks seaglass hunting with our dog are perks of the job - a daily lungful of fresh air and a chance to blow away the cobwebs is something I never take for granted!
+As the family grew up, we moved ‘up country’ to the Devon coast, and I set up my lovely stone workshop just 5 minutes from the harbour in Teignmouth, the “Jewel of South Devon”.
+Coastal walks and sea glass hunting with our lovely bouncy lurcher are perks of the job - a daily lungful of fresh sea air is something I never take for granted!

 Walking on the beach is a chance to re-set, clearing the mind and allowing space to see and feel the physical space around us that we rarely get in the city.

 The coast and all its magic informs and inspires my lifestyle and my work. the changing light, the shifting textures of the sand and stones along the shore, all help to inform the way I design and spark ideas that inspire the creative process

 Sourcing ethical gemstones, or finding beautiful glowing pieces of sea glass along the shoreline, is just the beginning!
 Once my customers decide on the final design they’d like, pieces are made using traditional goldsmithing techniques such as fabricating and forging from wire and sheet metal, casting and stone setting at the jewellery bench.

 I most often cut and shape the sea glass and it is set carefully into jewellery in such a way that the gorgeous frosted texture it has developed on its voyage through the ocean is preserved.

 All the jewellery I make is handmade, and for 15 years I have made (and organised!) absolutely everything in the business myself.

 As things have got busier and I want to move forward with new ideas and designs, I’ve finally (gladly!) accepted help, outsourcing certain aspects of the benchwork to skilled makers in the UK, so that I can keeps things fresh!
 I’m very excited to see where things will go in the next few years, I have so many ideas up my sleeve!